Coreyo-git/rcloneCron/README.md

 # Bash script for syncing local to cloud

-> A mess around project, needs to include backing up eventually
+> A mess around project I took on to get farmilliar with bash, needs to include backing up eventually.
+> Created a system service to furful this, but it was a good way to dive into bash.